Editorial guide

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"How to choose a small face yoga step for post-commute resets" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: post commute resets" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for post-commute resets", the useful part starts before the app opens.
-In a progress-photo check where lighting and expression may be changing the story, "How to choose a small face yoga step for post-commute resets" is usually a practical decision rather than a promise hunt.
+For "Small step: post commute resets", the useful part starts before the app opens.
+In a progress-photo check where lighting and expression may be changing the story, "Small step: post commute resets" is usually a practical decision rather than a promise hunt.
 The reader is trying to set a comfort boundary before trying a new movement, so the first move should be observable: pick a repeatable routine before looking for more exercises.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for post-commute resets", the article.
+If that choice makes the next session easier to repeat for "Small step: post commute resets", the article has done its job.
+If "Small step: post commute resets" only creates more searching, pause before adding another.

 Section 2